 A cleanroom software-engineering benchmark where agents receive only a compiled executable and documentation, then must architect and implement a complete codebase that reproduces the original program's behavior.

-BenchLM mirrors the public ProgramBench leaderboard from May 5, 2026.
-The official benchmark uses mini-SWE-agent on 200 cleanroom program-reconstruction tasks and reports 0% fully resolved tasks for every evaluated model.
+BenchLM mirrors the public ProgramBench leaderboard from May 11, 2026.
+The official benchmark uses mini-SWE-agent on 200 cleanroom program-reconstruction tasks and reports both fully resolved and almost-resolved rates.

-Because the primary resolved metric is currently tied at zero, BenchLM displays the published almost-resolved rate as the visible score.
+BenchLM displays the published almost-resolved rate as the visible score because the primary fully resolved metric is still very low and less differentiating.
 Almost resolved means the agent passed at least 95% of the hidden behavioral tests for a task.
 ProgramBench remains display only on BenchLM and is excluded from weighted coding and overall rankings until public model coverage broadens.

 BenchLM mirrors the published almost resolved rate view for ProgramBench.
-Claude Opus 4.7 leads the public snapshot at 3.0% , followed by Claude Opus 4.6 (2.5%) and Claude Sonnet 4.6 (1.0%).
+GPT-5.5 leads the public snapshot at 13.5% , followed by GPT-5.5 (5.0%) and Claude Opus 4.7 (4.5%).
 BenchLM does not use these results to rank models overall.

 Claude Opus 4.7